liamwalsh1980/Milestone-Project-4/README.md

 ### Login Page

-When user want to login to their profile this is simple to do.
+When users want to login to their profile this is simple to do.
 Users can click the 'My Account' icon found on the top right of every page where they will have the option to 'Login' or 'Signup' When clicking the login option users will be greeted with a Login page.

+- On this page and before logging in users can select the checkbox 'Remember Me' which saves the username making it easier to login next time.
+- The user can login in using their username or email address of preferred.
+The password must be correct in line with the password the user chose when they signed up.
+- If the user gives an incorrect username/email address and/or password they will see an error message - 'The username and/or password you specified are not correct'.
+This message is vague for security reasons to avoid unauthorised access to a users account.
+- Users can choose to click the 'Home' button to go back to the homepage instead of logging in to their account or of they can't remember their password they can click the 'Forgot Password' to reset which will take them to another page to complete the reset process.
+- If an unregistered user finds themselves on this page they can click the 'Sign Up' link to take them to the relevant page to open a new profile account.

+### Reset Password Page

+Users can reset their password if they have an account by entering their email address that is connected to their profile account.
+Once this is done users will receive confirmation that an email has been sent to them in order to reset their password on their account securely.
+If users change their mind they can select the 'Back to Login' option.

+### Sign Up Page

+Users can Sign Up for a free profile account at anytime by selecting the 'Sign Up'.
+Users will need to provide the following:-
+- Email address
+- Username
+- Password

+If a user attempts to sign up with an email address thats already connected to a profile they will see an error message - "A user with that username already exists."

+If an registered user finds themselves on this page they can click the 'Login' link to take them to the relevant page to sign in.

+Users can choose to click the 'Home' button to go back to the homepage instead of signing up to a new profile account.

 ### Profile Page